WebsiteRacer

 it will block forever because you cannot send to nil

 .
-This is a blocking call, as you're waiting for a value.select
+This is a blocking call, as you're waiting for a value.

-lets you do is wait on multiple channels.
+allows you to wait on multiple channels.
 The first one to send a value "wins" and the code underneath the case

 in our select

-to set up two channels for each of our URL
+to set up two channels, one for each of our URL

 s.
 Whichever one writes to its channel first will have its code executed in the select